Understanding Kubernetes ReplicaSets: Ensuring High Availability for Your Applications

 Watching It Work

-Save the YAML to a file called frontend-rs.yaml and hand it to Kubernetes.
+Save the YAML to a file called frontend-rs.yaml, then apply it to the cluster.

 kubectl apply -f frontend-rs.yaml

-What happens next is the same path we traced in Part 1.
+What happens next follows the same path we traced in Part 1.
 The API server receives the request, validates it, and stores the ReplicaSet in etcd.
-The ReplicaSet controller inside the controller manager starts watching and immediately notices something it doesn’t like: you asked for three pods, and zero exist.
-It creates three pods from the template.
-The scheduler places each one on a node, the kubelets on those nodes start the containers, and a few seconds later everything is running.
+The ReplicaSet controller then sees that you asked for three pods, but none exist yet.
+So it creates three pods from the template.
+The scheduler picks nodes for them, the kubelets on those nodes start the containers, and a few seconds later the ReplicaSet has what it asked for.

 kubectl get replicaset